The Love Boat: Theme song and title sequence

-The Love Boat theme song was sung by Jack Jones (except for the last season, where a cover version by Dionne Warwick was used).
-The lyrics were written by Paul Williams with music by Charles Fox.
-The song has since been recorded and released commercially, by Charo in 1978 and Amanda Lear in 2001.
+The Love Boat theme song was composed by Charles Fox with lyrics by Paul Williams.
+It was sung by Jack Jones in the opening sequence of the first eight seasons and, in a different arrangement, by Dionne Warwick in the last season and the four specials that followed it.
+Charo, who had also recorded and commercially released the song, performed it within the show in one of her guest appearances.
+The opening sequence of the TV movies featured an instrumental version of the song without the lyrics.
+Instrumental variations of the song were extensively used throughout the series as incidental music.

-The opening sequence for the series underwent three changes over the years.
-From seasons one to eight, the opening sequence began with a long shot of the ship before the camera slowly zoomed in onto its bridge area.
-This was followed by posing shots of the crew members (updated several times due to cast additions and changes throughout all seasons) at different points on the ship set.
+The opening sequence for the series underwent three major changes over the years.
+From seasons one to eight, the opening sequence began with a long shot of the ship in dock before the camera slowly zoomed in onto its bridge area.
+This was followed by posing shots of the crew members at different points on the ship or the set, revealed with a weighing anchor graphic wipe.
+These posing shots were updated several times throughout all seasons due to cast changes.
 The long shot footage of the ship was used for the credits of the celebrity guest stars.
-For only the first season, the guest stars were credited by having their names appear on the screen while the series' logo, a radar/compass style circle with four hearts, wrapped around them.
-Beginning with season two (and originally experimented with in the fifteenth episode of the first season), the compass was graphically put in place and at its center, the guest stars were shown posing for the camera on different parts of the set (or a city spot used in on-location episodes) while their names appeared at the bottom of the screen.
-For the final season, the compass was replaced by a crescent wave and the long shots of the ship were replaced by a montage of the various locations traveled to on the series.
+For only the first season, the guest stars were credited by having their names appear on the screen while a radar/compass style circle with four hearts wrapped around them.
+Beginning with season two (and originally tested in the fifteenth episode of the first season), the compass was graphically put in place and at its center, the guest stars were shown posing for the camera on different parts of the set, the ship or on-location in special episodes, while their names appeared at the bottom of the screen.
+For the final season, the compass was replaced by a crescent wave and the long shot of the ship was replaced by a montage of the various locations traveled to on the series.
 At the center of the wave graphic, the guest stars were shown posing for the camera wearing their formal outfits against different colored backgrounds.
-Following the guest stars, cast regulars were revealed with a weighing anchor graphic wipe.